Albion Viaduct

-The Maribyrnong River Viaduct (also known locally as the Quarter Mile Bridge) carries the Albion–Jacana railway line, Melbourne across the Maribyrnong River in the western suburbs of Melbourne, Australia.
+The Maribyrnong River Viaduct (also known locally as the Quarter Mile Bridge) carries the Albion–Jacana railway line across the Maribyrnong River in the western suburbs of Melbourne, Australia.
 It is located near the E J Whitten Bridge, and is almost 400 metres long (hence the Quarter Mile name).

 It was built in 1927–29 by the Victorian Railways Construction Branch, being the largest trestle bridge in Australia when completed in June, 1929.
 Until the completion of the Sydney Harbour Bridge, the viaduct was also the highest railway bridge in Australia.
 It employed 200 people during its construction, with one fatality, and is listed on the Victorian Heritage Register.